openhab/openhab-addons/bundles/org.openhab.binding.somneo/README.md

 # Philips Somneo Binding

 This binding integrates Philips Somneo HF3670/60 into openHAB.
-By using the HTTP API provided by the device.

 ## Supported Things

 This binding does only support one Thing:

-- `Philips Somneo HF3670/60`: A connected sleep and wake-Up light with the ThingTypeUID `hf367x`
+- `Philips Somneo HF367X`: A connected sleep and wake-Up light with the ThingTypeUID `hf367x`

-## Discovery

-Auto-discovery is not supported.

 ## Thing Configuration